Kong/kong/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at support@mashape.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior can be reported by contacting the project team at support@mashape.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is